 Students who live in a household with an income below £28,000, including most benefits, will be eligible for a discretionary financial support award.
 This award supports the cost of trips, and necessary resources whilst studying at Franklin College.
 Students can also choose between a Free Bus Pass (If the student lives more than 1 mile from College), or a Daily Meal Allowance.

 Please complete your application and provide supporting evidence as soon as possible, as funding is allocated on a first come, first serve basis.

 Students who are aged 19 or over when they enrol in September, may be eligible to receive funding towards college costs.
-Application forms are available from Student Services or ALT on request, call 01472 875000 or email firstname.lastname@example.org for further information.
+Application forms are available from College Services or ALT on request, call 01472 875000 or email firstname.lastname@example.org for further information.

 24+ Advanced Learning Loans are similar to higher education loans, but for the further education sector.